SpotlightKid/sendmixer/README.md

 ## Acknowledgements

-The DSP code is generated from the FAUST sources via the [faustpp] pre-processor.
+The DSP code is generated from the FAUST sources via the [faustdoctor] post-processor.

 The project is built using the DISTRHO Plugin Framework ([DPF]) and was created from the [dpf-faust-project-template] using [copier].